andreaferretti/ganzo/README.md

 * `generator-dropout`: the amount of dropout to use between generator layers - leave unspecified to avoid using dropout
 * `generator-layers`: how many layers to use in the generator
+* `generator-layer-size`: size of the generator layers, for models with a constant layer size

 ### Discriminator